Cryptococcus neoformans: Treatment

-In Africa, oral fluconazole at a rate of 200 mg daily is often used.
-However, this does not result in cure, because it merely suppresses the fungus and does not kill it; viable fungus can continue to be grown from cerebrospinal fluid of patients not having taken fluconazole for many months.
+In Africa, oral fluconazole at a rate of 200 mg daily is often used, but this does not result in cure, because it merely suppresses the fungus and does not kill it; viable fungus can continue to be grown from CSF of patients not having taken fluconazole for many months.
 An increased dose of 400 mg daily does not improve outcomes, but prospective studies from Uganda and Malawi reported that higher doses of 1200 mg per day have more fungicidal activity.
 The outcomes with fluconazole monotherapy have 30% worse survival than amphotericin-based therapies, in a recent systematic review.

-The current treatment options for cryptococcosis are not optimal for treatment.
+The current options for cryptococcosis are not optimal for treatment.
 AmB is highly toxic to humans, and both fluconazole and flucytosine have been shown to cause development of drug resistance in C. neoformans.
-A recent study from 2024 suggested brilacidin as an alternative treatment option.
-Brilacidin was shown to be non-toxic and it caused no drug resistance development in C. neoformans, while still being efficient at causing fungal mortality.
+A study from 2024 suggested brilacidin as an alternative treatment option.
+Brilacidin was shown to be nontoxic and caused no drug resistance development in C. neoformans, while still being efficient at causing fungal mortality.
 Brilacidin enhances permiability of the cell wall and membrane by binding to ergosterol and disrupting its distribution.
-It also affects the cell wall integrity pathway and disrupts calsium metabolism.
-Through these methods it not only causes cell mortality on its own, but also enables more effective use of other antifungal agents such as AmB against C. neoformans.
+It also affects the cell wall integrity pathway and disrupts calcium metabolism.
+Through these methods, it not only causes cell mortality on its own, but also enables more effective use of other antifungal agents such as AmB against C. neoformans.